-Employers will be able to claim the Job Retention Bonus after they have filed PAYE for January and payments will be made to employers from February 2021.
+Employers will be able to claim the Job Retention Bonus after they have filed PAYE.

 Financial assistance for the self-employed

 Newly self-employed hardship fund

-The Scottish Government have launch a £34m Newly Self-Employed Hardship Fund to support those self-employed workers who do not qualify for the UK Government's Self-Employed Income Support Scheme (see below) primarily because they became self-employed in the 2019/20 tax year.
+The Scottish Government launched a Newly Self-Employed Hardship Fund in April 2020 to support those self-employed workers who do not qualify for the UK Government's Self-Employed Income Support Scheme primarily because they became self-employed in the 2019/20 tax year.
 The scheme opened for applications at the end of April with the first payment of a £2,000 grant made in early May 2020.

 Self-employed income support scheme (SEISS)

 The payment will be calculated on a self-employed persons average monthly profit/earnings.
 If you have been self-employed and only submitted tax returns over the past one or two years, then the entitlement will be calculated on an average of those figures.